QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-power/clock-power-basics.rst

 Power Domain and Clock Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The public APIs available for control of clock/power management are in:

+| :code:`qorc-sdk/HAL/inc/s3x_clock_hal.h`
+| :code:`qorc-sdk/HAL/src/s3x_clock_hal.c`
+|

-The APIs available for control of the power domains are in:
+The (internal) APIs available for control of the power domains are in:

-:code:`qorc-sdk/Libraries/Power/inc/s3x_pi.h`
+| :code:`qorc-sdk/Libraries/Power/inc/s3x_pi.h`
-:code:`qorc-sdk/Libraries/Power/src/s3x_pi.c`
+| :code:`qorc-sdk/Libraries/Power/src/s3x_pi.c`
+|

-The APIs available for control of clocks are in:
+The (internal) APIs available for control of clocks are in:

-:code:`qorc-sdk/Libraries/Power/inc/s3x_clock.h`
+| :code:`qorc-sdk/Libraries/Power/inc/s3x_clock.h`
-:code:`qorc-sdk/Libraries/Power/src/s3x_clock.c`
+| :code:`qorc-sdk/Libraries/Power/src/s3x_clock.c`
+|

 :code:`TODO add specific document for clock/power API`

 Low Power Mode (LPM)
 ~~~~~~~~~~~~~~~~~~~~

+In general, lower power mode is used to describe a way to identify when the system has nothing to do (idle) - for example, when waiting for an event, or regular intervals between processing data, and use this time to turn off power domains, and turn off or scale down clocks to minimize power consumption.

-LPM is used when the CPU is "IDLE", and there are no tasks pending to be run anytime "soon".
+In the context of an RTOS, LPM is used when the CPU is in "IDLE" state, and there are no tasks pending to be run anytime "soon" (in terms of timing ticks).

-While entering LPM, we can additionally turn off clocks, and while exiting LPM, turn them back on before any task actually starts running.

 LPM management in QORC SDK is described in detail in `LPM <./clock-power-lpm.rst>`__